Training on climate change adaptation

 For who is this course: MPA managers and conservation experts supporting them.

-Module opening: 24 March 2025.
+Opening date: 24 March 2025.

 Face-to-face practical workshop: 12 to 15 May 2025, Portofino MPA, Italy.